 Lawyers on both sides of the corporate-limits issue said the Supreme Court probably hasn’t concluded that it erred when it decided Citizens United.
 Those lawyers predicted the court will either reverse the Montana ban outright or do so after hearing arguments later this year.

-“The smart money is the Citizens United majority will hold here, and the court will peevishly brush off the challenge from the Montana Supreme Court,” said Jamin Raskin, a professor of constitutional law at American University (NAUH) and a Maryland state senator who signed a brief in support of the state court’s ruling.
+“The smart money is the Citizens United majority will hold here, and the court will peevishly brush off the challenge from the Montana Supreme Court,” said Jamin Raskin, a professor of constitutional law at American University (NAUH:US) and a Maryland state senator who signed a brief in support of the state court’s ruling.

 Because the Supreme Court is close to issuing a controversial ruling on President Barack Obama’s health-care policy, the justices might decide to schedule full arguments in the Montana case so as to postpone a ruling on another inflammatory issue until after the Nov.
 6 elections, Smith said.